-The most familiar line of the carol is its very first gift – the “partridge in a pear tree.”
-There are 45 partridge species in the world and many more quail, ptarmigan, and pheasants that could also be considered partridges.
-The bird most likely to have inspired the song’s first lyric is the red-legged partridge (Alectoris rufa).
-This bird because is native to western Europe and remains in the region year-round, including the holiday season.
+The most recognizable line of the carol is the first gift, which is the “partridge in a pear tree.”
+There are 45 species of partridges worldwide, and there are also many quail, ptarmigan, and pheasants that could be considered partridges.
+The bird that most likely inspired the first lyric of the song is the red-legged partridge (Alectoris rufa).
+This bird is native to western Europe and can be found in the region throughout the year, including during the holiday season.

 The accompanying pear tree is another gift of food.
-Many partridges perch and roost in trees, though they won’t eat the fruit, as these birds eat mostly grain and seeds.
-Pears, however, are commonly harvested in fall, and if properly stored can last well into winter.
+While many partridges perch and roost in trees, they typically do not eat the fruit as they primarily consume grain and seeds.
+Pears, on the other hand, are commonly harvested in the fall and can be stored well into winter if done properly.

-Together, the bird and the tree are bountiful gifts indeed.
+Together, the bird and the tree are truly generous gifts.

-These doves were widespread and common in western Europe when the song was written, though today their population is decreasing and they are classified as vulnerable.
-Giving the doves as a pair, however, is a smart gift because doves may breed at any time of year as long as food is plentiful, and a breeding pair of doves can be a thoughtful gift for many meals to come.
+At the time when the song was written, European Turtle-Doves were abundant and prevalent in western Europe.
+Currently, their population is declining, and they are classified as vulnerable.
+Despite this, giving a pair of doves as a gift is a wise choice because they can breed throughout the year if there is enough food.
+A breeding pair of doves can be a considerate gift for many meals to come.

 Three French Hens

-The term “hens” generally refers to female domestic poultry, and the fact that these hens are specifically French could be a nod to the song’s possible French inspiration.
-There are roughly 40 chicken breeds that originated in France, all of which could easily be imported to England.
-Unfortunately, there are no further clues in the song to narrow down which exact breed might make this gift.
+The term “hens” generally refers to female domestic poultry.
+The fact that these particular hens are French could be a nod to the possible French inspiration of the twelve days of Chrstmas song.
+There are approximately 40 chicken breeds that originated in France and could have been easily imported to England.
+Unfortunately, the song does not provide any further clues to narrow down the exact breed of these gifted hens.

-Any domestic chicken can be a very bountiful gift, especially a trio of productive hens.
-Depending on the species, these three birds could lay as many as 900 eggs per year!
-While all those eggs may not be eaten, they could also be sold or allowed to hatch and mature into young chickens to be used for meat or even more egg production.
+Any domestic chicken can be a generous gift, especially a trio of productive hens.
+Depending on the species, these three birds could lay up to 900 eggs per year!
+While it may not be possible to consume all of the eggs, they could also be sold or allowed to hatch, resulting in young chickens that could be used for meat or for further egg production.